na-na-hi/renget/archive/4syqq.md

 Further, we are not the only ones to take notice - contacts in the underworld have confirmed that they too are beginning to piece together the Shadow's operations and are more than willing to seek revenge on the Jedi.
 For my part, I cannot condone sharing all we know with our rivals in Huttspace and the Core underworlds - but in the event where the subject must be more directly prioritized they could be afforded certain identities amongst B15-B to draw the Shadow into a less favourable position.

-##Subject C5 - Jedi Master Dhor Tallav
+##Subject C5 'Anathema' - Jedi Master Dhor Tallav

 **Target Analysis C5 - Version 51**
 **Subject Identity:** Jedi Master Dhor Tallav - Codename 'Anathema'